EDUCATION IN AFRICA

 Across the board, the demand for primary, secondary and post-secondary education – public and private alike – is steadily increasing.
 Concerning both tertiary academy education and TVET (technical and vocational education and training), all countries face one or several of the following challenges in the public education sector: institutions have a high student to teacher ratio, have poor quality infrastructure due to budget constraints, teachers have sometimes little practical experience (especially important in TVET), curricula are outdated and the skills of graduates do not correspond to the demands of the labor market.
 While countries differ greatly in terms of the fees charged by public institutions, there is a general trend towards cost-sharing mechanisms involving fees of some kind.

-As of 30 September 2019, the Fund is providing funding and Technical Assistance to 9 financial institutions in 8 countries; Through its investees, REFFA serves 319 education providers and approximately 150’000 students and learners.
+As of 31 March 2020, the Fund is providing funding and Technical Assistance to 9 financial institutions in 8 countries; Through its investee's REFFA serves 90 education providers and approximately 160’000 learners and students.

 Loans to students & learners outstanding